GlobalGiving's Ecuador Earthquake 2016 matching campaign begins at 09:00 a.m. EDT on October 11, 2016.

-The project will benefit 200 children and their families that live in Ecuador in the coast areas that was severely affected by the 7.8 earthquake occured the last April 16th in Ecuador.
-Through training Juconi will provide specific tools to technicians and people that are involved in the care to strengthen child psycological protection in order to prevent trauma.
+The project will benefit 200 children and their families that live in Ecuador in the coast areas that was severely affected by the 7.8 earthquake occurred the last April 16th in Ecuador.
+Through training Juconi will provide specific tools to technicians and people that are involved in the care o strengthen child psychological protection in order to prevent trauma.

 Israel Foundation - CDC Community Development Center